The sound card in my Dell PC has 6 jacks with the following symbols:

 Thanks - Rowan

-HERE is the Dell manual that explains what each jack is.
+HERE <ADMIN NOTE: Broken link has been removed from this post by Dell> is the Dell manual that explains what each jack is.

 Speaker Out and Line Out are the same on some systems, on others there are separate outputs.
 The Headphone out is basically the same as the Speaker Out.
 They are all Stereo.
 Same way with the Line In, it is Stereo.
 The Mic input is Mono, even though it uses the same stereo 3.5mm plug (the tip is the audio and the ring is for 5VDC that is required by computer mics).

 Speaker out will Drive Headphones (Speaker and Headphones are usually one and the same) probably 5 volts, line out would be max around .5 to .7 volts.

 Some sound cards adjust the voltage based on what is detected plugged into the Green Jack.
 Mic in is usually .05 volts.

 surround sound connector

 Use the (black) surround sound connector to attach multichannel-capable speakers.